-An individual bought insurance with a co-insurance clause wherein losses will be shared by the insured and insurer in the ratio 80:20.
-If the loss amount during the term was $1,000, the insurer will only pay $800 and the balance $200 will be borne by the insured.
+An individual bought insurance with a coinsurance clause wherein losses will be shared by the insured and insurer in the ratio 80:20.
+If the loss amount during the term was $1,000, the insurer would only pay $800, and the balance $200 will be borne by the insured.

 Example #2 – Health CoInsurance

-In case there is an out-of-pocket maximum clause, the insured will stop sharing the loss once she has paid the maximum amount of loss agreed upon in the contract in a particular year.
+In case there is a maximum out-of-pocket clause, the insured will stop sharing the loss once she has paid the maximum amount of loss agreed upon in the contract in a particular year.
 If we assume the maximum out-of-pocket as $1,000 in this case, the insured will stop sharing the cost once the overall cost crosses $3,000.

 Health Coinsurance Illustration